DataDog/documentation/content/en/containers/cluster_agent/setup.md

 ## Monitoring AWS managed services

-To monitor an AWS managed service like MSK, ElastiCache, or RDS, set `clusterChecksRunner` in your Helm chart to create a Pod with an IAM role assigned through `serviceAccountAnnotation`.
+To monitor an AWS managed service like Amazon Managed Streaming for Apache Kafka (MSK), ElastiCache, or Relational Database Service (RDS), set `clusterChecksRunner` in your Helm chart to create a Pod with an IAM role assigned through `serviceAccountAnnotation`.
 Then, set the integration configurations under `clusterAgent.confd`.

 {{< code-block lang="yaml" filename="datadog-values.yaml">}}
 clusterChecksRunner: